 There are of course, the clich?d goodies.
 When people think of Quebec, they often think of poutine--a deliciously messy pile of chips, cheese curds, and gravy.
 In Quebec City, many people swear by Snack Bar Saint-Jean or Chez Aston for authentic poutine, but any small diner or restaurant serving local cuisine will have its own variation of this famous dish.

-Then there are the childhood favourites most Quebecers eat at home.
-These can be found on the menu at restaurants serving traditional cuisine.
-There's tourti?re, a simple meat pie made with minced pork or beef and usually eaten with tomato sauce.
+Then there are the childhood favourites most Quebecers would eat at home, but that you can find on the menu at restaurants serving traditional cuisine.
+There's tourti?re, a simple meat pie made with minced pork or beef and usually eaten with ketchup.
 There's f?ves au lard, a type of baked beans, often seasoned with maple syrup and served as a side with breakfast.
 And there's poor man's pudding (pouding ch?meur), a cake made from very basic ingredients like stale bread, and an absurd amount of maple syrup.
-The spongy, sweet result is worth a visit to Quebec all on its own.
+The spongy, sweet result is probably worth a visit to Quebec all on its own.

-Beyond these favourites, you will find a number of traditional French restaurants, ethnic foods, and modern cuisine in Quebec City.
+Beyond these favourites, in Quebec City you can find a number of traditional French restaurants, ethnic food, and modern cuisine.
 We'll talk about some of the most renowned restaurants in more detail below.

 Then there's Le Clocher Pench?, a Quebec institution that uses artisan ingredients to create dishes like salmon tartare, homemade blood pudding, and crispy sweetbread.